Catholic Schools are following the advice of government agencies concerning how coronavirus impacts students, staff and parents.

 Our focus is on minimising risk and ensuring we do all that we can to ensure our communities are safe.

 Questions or concerns should be directed to your school or college principal in the first instance.
-You can also call the government's coronavirus health information line on 1800 020 080.
-This line operates 24 hours a day, 7 days a week.

 If you or your children experience any anxiety, distress or concern in relation to the coronavirus (COVID-19), Beyond Blue offers wellbeing advice.